Leafy greens high in vitamin C such as parsley, kale, turnip greens, romaine lettuce, and, also, mustard greens are essential food for cavies.

-- Healthy weight – Mustard greens are low in calories and low in fat.
-No need to fear obesity – let your guinea pig munch on those mustard greens!
+- Mustard greens are low in calories and low in fat.

-- Good digestion – This vegetable has fibers that improve the digestion and bowel movements.
-In a moderate amount, the benefits are great, but in excess, it can cause loose stool, so serve as advised.
+- This vegetable has fibers that improve digestion and bowel movements.
+In a moderate amount, the benefits are great.
+But in excess, it can cause loose stool, so serve as advised.

-- Healthy cardiovascular system – With the low amount of fat and zero cholesterol, the heart and blood vessels of the cavy will be in good health, and there will be less risk of hypertension, stroke, heart attack and all heart-related problems of this kind.
+- With a low amount of fat and zero cholesterol, the heart and blood vessels of the cavy will be in good health.
+There will be less risk of hypertension, stroke, heart attack, and all heart-related problems of this kind.

-- Less stress – The B6 vitamin will make your guinea pig less stressed, it will improve its sleep, and of course, will boost the happiness hormone called serotonin.
+- The B6 vitamin found in mustard greens will make your guinea pig less stressed.
+It will enhance its sleep and increase the happy hormone serotonin.

 Nutrition Facts of Mustard Greens